-Postmates is an on-demand delivery service that is based out of San Francisco, California that makes it very convenient and easy for customers to have food, grocery, household and other essential items delivered right to your door with the click of a button or through the swipe of your smartphone.
+Postmates is an on-demand delivery service that is based out of San Francisco, California that makes it very convenient and easy for customers to have food, grocery, household, and other essential items delivered right to their door with the click of a button or through the swipe of their smartphone.
 They have couriers available to deliver your items in less than an hour.
 Their service is available in most of the major cities across the US with new cities added regularly.

 Postmates does require that you complete a background check but there is no charge or cost to you.
 Postmates will cover the cost for you.
 Here are some more details outlined about how Postmates pay their workers and their work schedule.

-A lot of you have told me that you have gotten hired to work for Postmates after I made a video about this work at home job YouTube.
+A lot of you have told me that you have gotten hired to work for Postmates after I made a video about this work-at-home job on YouTube.
 If you really want to know what it is like to work for Postmates, one of my subscribers has shared their personal experience taking calls for Postmates that you can read below.

 I wanted to share something about Postmates with you.
 After you posted about them, I applied and looked into their company.
-Overall it has been very good, and just wanted to share some ups and downs so that others have some good understanding if you want to share it.
+Overall it has been very good, and just wanted to share some ups and downs so that others have a good understanding of what you want to share it.

 I have been working with them for over a week now.
 Here are the goods.